uperl/NewFangle/README.md

 found easily.
 The documentation has decent coverage of all methods, but it doesn't always make sense to reproduce everything that is in the C-SDK documentation, so it is recommended that you review it before getting started.

+I've called this module [NewFangle](https://metacpan.org/pod/NewFangle) in the hopes that one day NewRelic will write native Perl bindings and they can use the more obvious NewRelic namespace.

 # FUNCTIONS